AlysterVodka/IHaveBeenHereBefore/Logs.md

 - Multiple virtual environments that can be traversed through the use of sensors or controllers, on some screen [monitor, projector or VR headset]
 - A video or short film that explores these environments and captures the dreamstate

-[Some] inspirations:
-- The Beginners Guide - Videogame, Davey Wreden
--

 - 2200 max characters

 ###### What other commitments do you have for the period of the programme?
 I have obligations between the 30th of July 2024 and the 11th of August - in this time I am abroad - and I work for an art collective.
 The latter is part-time and flexible, and most of it can be done remotely.
-I might need to find other sources of income during the programme depending on what expenses I need to make.
+I might need to find other sources of income during the programme depending on what expenses I need to make, and what income I can create.

 E.g. full-time or part-time work, studies, other residencies, else